 After a conversation with a priest, the “inquirer” may seek acceptance into the Order of Catechumens, through the Rite of Acceptance.
 The Rite of Acceptance is celebrated with the unbaptized inquirers within the context of Sunday Liturgy.
 During this Rite, the inquirer stands amidst St. Francis de Sales community and states that he or she wants to become a baptized member of the Catholic Church.
 The parish assembly affirms this desire and the inquirer becomes a “catechumen.”

 The Period of the Catechumenate is an extended time of pastoral formation.
 The catechumens are trained in the Christian life.
 This time of formation may be described as a time of apprenticeship.
 Suitable catechesis includes handing on the Word and Tradition, appropriate liturgical celebrations, including the Liturgy of the Word on Sunday, being immersed in the life of the community and learning to live an apostolic life.
-On Sunday, the catechumens are kindly dismissed following the homily and invited to gather with a leader to break open God’s Word and to be nourished and formed by the real presence of Christ in the proclaimed Word.

 The Catechumenate is of no fixed length and the duration will depend upon the grace of God and on various circumstances.
 Through the formation and appropriate liturgical rites the catechumens are “led into the life of faith, worship, and charity belonging to the people of God.”